pyOpenSci/pyopensci.github.io/_posts/2023-07-18-pyopensci-scipy-2023.md

 ### An organized list of tasks is key for any sprint

-My friend, colleague and [esteemed pyOpenSci advisory council member,](https://www.pyopensci.org/our-community/index.html#pyopensci-advisory-council) Innessa Pawson taught me
+My friend, colleague and [esteemed pyOpenSci advisory council member,](https://www.pyopensci.org/our-community/index.html#pyopensci-advisory-council) [Inessa Pawson](https://github.com/InessaPawson) taught me
 that:

 1. It's best to go into a sprint with an organized set of help-wanted issues.